 SPSS Date Comparisons

-When we compare two numbers, we can simply ask whether one number is larger than the other.
+When we compare two numbers, we can simply ask if one number is larger than the other.
 The exact same, simple logic holds for date comparisons.
-However, there's one caveat: although we see normal dates, the actual values (numbers of seconds since the year 1582) are used in date comparisons.
+However, there's one caveat: although we see “normal dates”, the underlying values (numbers of seconds since the year 1582) are used in date comparisons.

-This may sound daunting but the solution is simple: if we want to compare an SPSS date value with some comparison date, we simply convert the comparison date into an SPSS date value too.
+This may sound daunting but the solution is simple: if we want to compare an SPSS date value with some comparison date, we simply convert the comparison date into an actual SPSS date.
 We just saw how to do so easily: fill in the date components into DATE.DMY.
 We'll demonstrate this with some examples.

 compute ceo = 0.